Canon 100D vs Nikon D90

 Review summary: Canon 100D vs Nikon D90

 So what is the bottom line?
 Which of the two cameras – the Canon 100D or the Nikon D90 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 100D: